 - 5.1 This section of the Chelpin Plan sets out the plan's planning policies that will help to guide development in Chelmondiston up to 2036.
 The policies are defined below each Chelpin Plan objective.
-Whilst the policies are divided between the objectives the policies of the plan should and will be read as a whole. - 5.2 As well as the policies themselves, the Chelpin Plan also has a Policies Map, this is included as Map 4 and is also published as a separate larger scale plan. - 5.3 A range of evidence sources have been used in preparing the Chelpin Plan, including the VDF.
+Whilst the policies are divided between the objectives the policies of the plan should and will be read as a whole. - 5.2 As well as the policies themselves, the Chelpin Plan also has a Policies Map.
+This is included as Map 4a and Map 4b overleaf. - 5.3 A range of evidence sources have been used in preparing the Chelpin Plan, including the VDF.
 Where necessary these are referred to in the "Background/Justification" section that follows each of the Chelpin Plan's policies.
-Also, at the outset of the Chelpin Plan's preparation a Planning Policy Assessment and Evidence Base Review document was prepared, this is available separately.
+Also, at the outset of the Chelpin Plan's preparation, a Planning Policy Assessment and Evidence Base Review document was prepared.
+This is available separately as a Supporting Document.

-Map 4.
+Map 4a.
 Policies Map